-Monday - 8:30am change over day when finished boats go out and the next boats come in to the dock.
+Monday – 9:30am finished boats go out and the next boats come into the dock.

 Friday – Sunday the paint is allowed to dry.